Ron Sparks (politician): 2010 candidacy for governor

 On April 3, 2009, Ron Sparks announced that he would run for governor of Alabama.
 In what was regarded as an upset, Sparks defeated Congressman Artur Davis in a landslide in the Democratic primary on June 1, 2010.
 Tensions over Davis' opposition to healthcare reform legislation, along with Davis' decision to not seek the support of traditional Democratic Party groups and his ignoring the needs of his constituents in his congressional district, led voters to overwhelmingly vote for Sparks in the Democratic Primary.

 Early in the 2010 campaign, Sparks voiced support for healthcare reform, opposed charter schools, supported the Stimulus, and advocated an educational lottery and gaming tax for pre-kindergarten and college scholarships.

 Following Parker Griffith's switch to the Republican party, Sparks' political consultants encouraged him to run for Griffith's seat in the United States House of Representatives, however he declined and chose to remain in the running for Governor.

 Robert Bentley, the Republican nominee for governor, defeated Sparks with 58% of the vote.

 Post-gubernatorial race

 After his loss in the 2010 General Election, Sparks was rumored as a possible candidate for Chairman of the Alabama Democratic Party.
 In a December 6, 2010 article in the Montgomery Advertiser, Sparks said he would support former State Supreme Court Justice Mark Kennedy, son-in-law of former Governor George C. Wallace, for the post of party chairman.

 After Bentley's inauguration, the governor merged Alabama's Rural Action Commission and Black Belt Commission into the state's Rural Development Agency, and appointed Sparks to run it.

-In April 2017 Governor Kay Ivey abolished the Office of Rural Development and fired Sparks.
+In April 2017, Governor Kay Ivey abolished the Office of Rural Development and fired Sparks.

 On June 7, 2019, U.S. Senator Doug Jones hired Sparks as his Regional Director for the Middle District of Alabama, which includes Montgomery and Dothan.

+Sparks is running for Agriculture Commissioner again in the 2026 elections.